-Ten Days later, on the night of October 29, 1970, Paul Phillips, a construction security guard encountered the Bunny Man standing on the porch of an unfinished house on Guinea road, not far from the first sighting.
-When Phillips confronted the man, he brandished the hatchet and accused him of trespassing, threatening to take his head.
+Ten days later, on the night of October 29, 1970, Paul Phillips, a construction security guard encountered the Bunny Man standing on the porch of an unfinished house on Guinea Road, not far from the first sighting.
+When Phillips confronted the man, he brandished a hatchet and accused him of trespassing, threatening to take his head.
 He then began chopping at the support post of the porch.
 Phillips also informed the police, but again they were at a loss to produce any results.

-This began a fifty-year saga of Bunny Man sightings in Fairfax County, though throughout the years his identity remained a mystery… almost.
-As the legend of the Bunny Man grew, a strange story began to circulate, originating with the elders of the community.
-They recall a series of ghastly murders from around the turn of the century.
-These stories took on a life of their own and are now often inseparable from the original 1970’s incidents, shrouding them in urban legend.
+This began a fifty-year saga of Bunny Man sightings in Fairfax County, though his identity remains a mystery… almost.
+As the legend of the Bunny Man grew, a strange story began to circulate, allegedly originating with the elders of the community.
+It recalls a series of ghastly murders from around the turn of the century.
+These stories took on a life of their own and are now often inseparable from the original 1970s incidents and shrouding them in urban legend.

-There are many versions of the story, therefore, I will condense it to its most common elements.
-According to legend, in the early 1900’s a young man named Douglas Grifon brutally murdered his family, some say with a hatchet.
+There are many versions of the story, some of which are easily debunked.
+Therefore, I will condense it to its core elements and its most plausible form.
+According to legend, in the early 1900s, a young man named Douglas Grifon brutally murdered his family, some say with a hatchet.
 Grifon was apprehended by the police and generally described as criminally insane.
-While some versions mention he was committed to an insane asylum, no such facility existed in Fairfax County.
+While some versions mention that he was committed to an asylum, no such facility existed.
 However, most versions agree that there was some type of transfer between jails or institutions that resulted in a crash and the subsequent escape of Grifon.

-The police mounted an extensive manhunt for him, but Grifon evaded the police for months living on rabbits, skinning them and wearing their pelts.
-This is evidenced by their discarded carcasses found hanging on trees and railroad trestles throughout the area.
-While at large in the wilderness, he is said to have committed several more murders, prompting an even more vigorous hunt for him.
+The police mounted an extensive manhunt for him, but Grifon evaded the police for months, living on rabbits, skinning them, and wearing their pelts.
+Their discarded carcasses were found hanging on trees and railroad trestles throughout the area.
+While at large in the wilderness, he committed several more murders, prompting an even more vigorous hunt for him.